A Seventh-day Adventist Organization

 Dr. Erica Kinne – Dr. Kinne was born and raised in Dayton, Ohio.
 She attended Southern Adventist University in Collegedale, TN where she completed her undergraduate degree in business administration.
 She next earned her medical doctor degree from Loma Linda University School of Medicine (2008).
 Dr. Kinne stayed at Loma Linda for her radiology residency.
 Next, she completed a musculoskeletal radiology fellowship at University California San Diego before returning to the LLUMC department of radiology faculty in 2014.
 Dr. Kinne’s interests include running, mounting biking, and traveling.

 Dr. Eric Peters – Dr. Peters was born in the high desert of Southern California.
 He attended UC Riverside for his undergraduate degree in Chemistry, followed by several years off when he worked for a startup designing and testing novel thermoelectric devices for heating, cooling and solid-state power generation.
 He then went to LLU for medical school (2013) followed by internship in Spokane, WA and Radiology Residency at LLUMC where he pioneered the dual certification pathway in Diagnostic Radiology and Nuclear Radiology, followed by additional Neuroradiology fellowship also at LLUMC.
 He then joined faculty at LLUMC practicing both Neuroradiology and Nuclear Radiology.
-Dr. Peters’ interests outside of work include building personal computers, snow skiing, and wood working.
+Dr. Peters’ interests outside of work include building personal computers, 3D printing, and wood working.

 Dr. Paggie Kim – Dr. Kim was born and raised in Hong Kong until the age of 17 when her family moved to the United States.
 She earned her undergraduate degree at UC-Riverside and completed her MD degree at Loma Linda University School of Medicine (2008).
 She then completed her radiology residency, pediatric radiology fellowship and neuroradiology fellowship at LLUMC.
 She earned her MPH degree in Clinical Effectiveness at Harvard T.H.
 Chan School of Public Health in 2017.
 Dr. Kim has a particular interest in research and is currently working on multiple projects related to physiologic imaging utilizing MRI.
 Outside of work, Dr. Kim enjoys spending time with her family, running, cooking, skiing, reading, and cycling.